 - Certified Master Inspector

 How long does the reporting process take?

-Although the reporting process is detailed and multi-stepped, diligent Building Managers can accomplish this task on their own.
+Although the reporting process is detailed and multi-stepped, diligent Building Managers can accomplish this task on their own, within a day.

 Where do you start?